You Want To Give Back... But Avoid Charity Scams

 It is a concern facing anyone who wants to donate money to what appears to be a worthy cause.
 Unfortunately, a stream of fake charities continuously pop up in the wake of national and international disasters to take advantage of good-hearted people who want to help.
 Reports of mismanaged charities and outright charity fraud often make the news and leave many people with doubts about which charities are legitimate and which ones are run only to help the scammers behind them.

 It is critical for the public to financially support real charities which are doing good work around the world.
 It only takes a few extra minutes to ensure your money is going towards a real cause.

-Here are four things you can do to lower the risk of charity fraud:
+Here are three things you can do to lower the risk of charity fraud:

 #1: Utilize Charity Watchdog Sites

 Before donating to any new charity, check it out at a charity watchdog website.
 These watchdogs can help you to separate official charities from potential scams.
 There are several watchdog groups online, and each one uses different criteria to rate charities.
 Watchdog groups do not cover every real charity in the U.S., so you may want to search on a couple of sites before making up your mind.
 Four of the most well-known and trusted charity watchdogs are:

 CharityWatch – https://www.charitywatch.org/

 BBB Wise Giving Alliance – http://www.give.org/